The Anacrusis illustrates just how ingenious Left 4 Dead really was

 When I think of Left 4 Dead, I think of a hospital and a church and a forest, of being in the dark, scared, and running away from slobbery creatures who want to tear my flesh from my bones.
 In contrast, The Anacrusis's giant spaceship is a procession of bright, smooth '70s sci-fi chambers that are more like arena shooter levels than human habitats.
 There's a cool bit where you run through a flower-filled field in the ship's 'outdoors' area (I was reminded a little of Serious Sam), but overall, the architectural consistency produces the same effect as a themed Las Vegas hotel.
 One space has a different function from another, but they're all made of the same materials, with the same bright lighting.
 Perhaps The Anacrusis captures what life on a giant futuristic spaceship would actually be like, in which case I'm glad I was not born on one.

-Whether I like the setting or not, though, lying on my back desperately shooting at aliens to protect the stranger who's trying to pick me up, or vice versa, produces warm feelings and gives our adventure meaning.
+Whether I like the setting or not, though, lying on my back desperately shooting at aliens to protect the stranger who's trying to pick me up, or vice versa, produces warm feelings and gives our adventure meaning all on its own.
 We may not know or care what's at the end of the level, but damned if we're going to let each other down.
 Co-op creates instant stakes.
 Left 4 Dead was a brilliant game.

 Will that be enough to make The Anacrusis successful, though?
 There was a while there where it felt like Left 4 Dead 2 was going to stand forever as the definitive four-player horde shooter experience, but there's a lot of competition these days.
 Original Left 4 Dead studio Turtle Rock (which separated from Valve in 2011) recently released its own successor to L4D, Back 4 Blood.
 There's also Deep Rock Galactic, GTFO, and the new Rainbow Six Extraction.
 In the near future, Dishonored and Prey studio Arkane is entering the genre with Redfall.
 Given the talent behind it, The Anacrusis will be worth another look when it hits its 1.0 release, which is supposed to happen near the end of this year, and I hope that by then it has set itself apart more convincingly.